eth-easl/orion/related/Tick-Tock/README.md

 are:
 1. We don't preallocate space (e.g. run a forward and backward iteration without updating weights) before starting a new epoch.
 2. They set `pin_memory` as `True` while we don't.
+3. All the jit related annotations are commented.

 ### retinanet
 Differences with https://github.com/mlcommons/training/tree/master/single_stage_detector:
 1. They set `pin_memory` as `True` while we don't.
 2. I didn't set up the learning rate scheduler.
-3. For auto mixed precision they only use pytorch provided version, but not apex.
+3. All the jit related annotations are commented.

 ### nasnet and vision
 No difference

 ### transformer
 Differences with https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/Transformer-XL.
-1. They also explicitly disable profiling by the following, which I didn't do.
+1. They explicitly disable profiling by the following, which I didn't do.
 ```python
 torch._C._jit_set_profiling_executor(False)
 torch._C._jit_set_profiling_mode(False)